mcellteam/cellblender_tutorials/checkpointing.rst

    Git Repo SHA1 ID: 76c4b2c18c851facefad7398f3f9c86a0abb8cdc

 .. note::
-    This tutorial was written using Blender 2.67 and CellBlender 0.1.57.
+    The simulations and visualizations in this tutorial were generated using Blender 2.67 and CellBlender 0.1.57.
 It may or may not work with other versions.

 Checkpointing allows you to stop a simulation at a specified iteration and resume it at some later point.
 This can be beneficial for several different